-The draft Federal RCRA permit will be publicly noticed in the Fremont News Messenger, Fremont, Ohio, and Coast Country WMJK FM-100.9 radio station on or about October 5, 2018.
-A copy of the draft Federal RCRA permit is available for review at the Clyde Public Library, 222 West Buckeye Street, Clyde, Ohio 43410.
-The public comment period extends from October 5, 2018 to November 23, 2018.
+The draft federal RCRA permit was publicly noticed in the Fremont News Messenger, Fremont, Ohio, and Coast Country WMJK FM-100.9 radio station on or about October 5, 2018.
+A copy of the draft federal RCRA permit was available for review at the Clyde Public Library, 222West Buckeye Street, Clyde, Ohio 43410.
+The public comment period extended from October 5, 2018 to November 23, 2018.